Sitka Activities Resource Guide

 - Take pictures: Sitka is an especially photogenic place.
 Ocean-island panoramas, moss and fern rainforest lushness, wildlife, wildflowers, historic and cultural subjects —the well preserved totem poles in the Sitka National Historical Park are especially enticing, the play of northern latitude light on the environment, alone, is worthy of your attention!

-- Visit Old Harbor Books on Lincoln St, and/or the Kettleson Library: Old Harbor Books (with the Back Door coffee shop—delicious home baked goodies and lunch—behind it) is well stocked with books for all interests and ages, but also has an excellent selection of Alaskana, from a wide variety of field guides, to memoirs of diverse Alaskan adventurers, to Sitka- and Alaska-themed fiction and mysteries.
-The acclaimed and locally setmystery novels of John Straley, longtime Sitkan, are available here, among others.
+- Visit Old Harbor Books on Lincoln St.: Old Harbor Books (with the Back Door coffee shop -- delicious home baked goodies and lunch -- behind it) is well stocked with books for all interests and ages, but also has an excellent selection of Alaskana, from a wide variety of field guides, to memoirs of diverse Alaskan adventurers, to Sitka- and Alaska-themed fiction and mysteries.
+The acclaimed and locally set mystery novels of John Straley, longtime Sitkan, are available here, among others.

 - Sitka Public Library is another good source for books about Sitka and Alaska.
 Take some time while you are here to relax in the library's friendly atmosphere, although you may find it difficult to read there.
 The stunning view of Crescent Bay and the mountains beyond, from the comfortable reading area, may command all your attention.

 - Read flyers and announcements posted around town.
 There's usually some event, program or celebration going on in Sitka.
 Live music is performed frequently.
-We'll keep the Events Calendar updated with the most noteworthy of these, but flyers are a good source for information.
 Old Harbor Books, the downtown post office and grocery store bulletin boards are good places to look for information on upcoming events.
+You may also want to check out the local online Community Calendar, hosted by our local radio station, Raven Radio.

 Guest preparation and logistics